 Where can I pick up a rental bike and how much does it cost?

 Most rental bike shops are very close to Shiki-no-Jouhoukan Tourism Information Centre next to JR Biei Station.
 There is also a rental bike shop at Shirogane Biruke Roadside Station, but more on that later!

 All of Biei's rentacycle shops offer a great selection of both electric and road bicycles.
 Please be sure to take good care of the bike while you use it, or you may be charged for repairs or replacement.

 As for the cost, that all depends how long you plan on using the bike and whether you choose an electric bicycle or not.
 Payment is usually on an hourly basis and you pay when you return to the shop.
-Generally speaking, the fee is around 1000yen ~ 1,500yen per hour, depending on the type of bike you're using.
+Generally speaking, the fee is around 600yen per hour for an electric bicycle.

 Although electric bikes are more expensive, we do recommend them.
 You'll find your adventure much more enjoyable when you're not constantly stopping to push your bike up a hill!
 We also suggest that you visit the cycle shops early for the most choice.
 Cycling in Biei is more popular than ever these days and by mid-afternoon, most bikes have already been taken out.
 The early bird gets the worm!

 As you cycle, keep an eye on the time and keep your rental shop's opening hours in mind.
 Most shops in Biei will close around 4:30PM ~ 5:00PM so please be courteous and aim to return your bike with plenty of time to spare before the shop closes.
 Otherwise, the kind owner might start to worry that something bad has happened to you!